Undergraduate Research Fellowship Programme (URFP)

 FINA4392 Dissertation (12 credits)

-Candidates may write a dissertation under the supervision of faculty members of the Faculty.
+Candidates may write a dissertation under the supervision of faculty members of the HKU Business School.
+Topics offered may vary from year to year, depending on the research interests of the lecturer.
 A satisfactory dissertation may be offered in lieu of two written papers in the Examination.

-Candidates must submit the title and an outline of their dissertation for approval by the BEcon/BEcon&Fin Programme Director not later than the last day of the revision period in the first semester.
-The dissertation shall be completed and presented not later than the first day of the assessment period for the second semester (Note: The course extends over two semesters.
-Candidates must enroll in the first semester).
+Candidates must submit the title and an outline of their dissertation for approval by the BEcon/ BEcon&Fin Programme Director not later than the first day of the assessment period for the first semester.
+The dissertation shall be completed and presented not later than the first day of the assessment period for the second semester.
+(Note: The course extends over two semesters.
+Candidates must enroll in the first semester.)

 |Prerequisites:||ECON2280 Introductory econometrics; and|